tru-ID/api-definitions/standards.md

 # API Standards

-This document outlines the standards we agree to adhere to when building APIs.
+This document is an internal resource that is visible to our customers and anyone else that's interested in our API standards.
+It is here to enable discussion, agreement and alignment on API standards.
+It will help us build consistent APIs resulting in a fantastic API experience for those building and consuming our APIs.

 ## OpenAPI